andresmegias/richvalues/README.md

 You can check this [quick tutorial](https://github.com/andresmegias/richvalues/blob/main/tutorial.md) to learn the basics of this library.

 ## Links
-- Library project on PyPI: https://pypi.org/project/richvalues/.
+- Project page on PyPI: https://pypi.org/project/richvalues/.
-- Library project on Anaconda website: https://anaconda.org/richvalues/richvalues/.
+- Project page on Anaconda website: https://anaconda.org/richvalues/richvalues/.